- M.S. in East Asian Studies, Stanford University

 Previously, she served in the U.S. State Department’s Bureau of Democracy, Human Rights and Labor.
 Rana joined the State Department in 2000, serving at the U.S. Consulate in Shanghai, in the Office of Chinese and Mongolian Affairs, and in the Bureau of Intelligence and Research where she covered U.S.–China relations.

+She completed her DPhil at Oxford University in the Department of Politics and International Relations.
 She obtained an M.A. at Stanford University in East Asian Studies and a B.S. at the School of Foreign Service at Georgetown University.
 She was awarded a U.S. State Department Superior Honor Award for her work in the Bureau of Democracy, Human Rights and Labor.